doursand/disasterML/README.md

 ### Credits

-All the credits goes to Udacity and to Figure8 for providing the framework as well as the data to train this machine learning model
+All the credits go to Udacity and to Figure8 for providing the framework as well as the data to train this machine learning model